project-gemmi/gemmi/docs/grid.rst

   >>> _.u, _.v, _.w, _.value
   (0, 0, 0, 0.125)

+The point can also be converted to index and to fractional and orthoghonal c oordinates, as will be demonstrated later.

 The data can be also acesssed through the
 `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_.
 It means that you can use it as a NumPy array (Fortran-style contiguous)